STIXProject/stixproject.github.io/documentation/suggested-practices/index.md

 * [TTPs](/data-model/{{site.current_version}}/ttp/TTPType)

 It is always suggested that you version these constructs by including a relevant `@id` and `@timestamp` per the [STIX versioning guide](/documentation/concepts/versioning).

+The only purpose of a `@timestamp` is to differentiate between two objects with the same ID, the later one is by definition the most current.

 ## Creating References